Facebook

 Funding for International Students

-If you wish to transfer credits from previously attended post-secondary institutions in Canada or outside of the country, you must submit official university or college transcripts, even if you have already submitted a digital copy of your transcripts on EducationPlannerBC.
+Students who want to request transfer credits from their previous institutions must submit official university transcripts, even if they submitted a digital copy of their transcripts on EducationPlannerBC.

 Capilano University